 Moving further east from Kotka, we are now getting close to the Russian border.
 If you arrived to Finland from Sweden or Estonia, there was not much of border control (as all three countries are Shengen countries).
 Now, the border with Russia is a totally different matter.
 There are two things to observe before you proceed further east.
 Firstly, if you want to cross the border to sail into Russia (or if you enter Finland from Russia) you have to sail via one of the official border control points.
 There are two border control points in the eastern Gulf of Finland, Haapasaari (click here to see on map) and Hupru (click here to see on map).
 From and to the border control you must use official, marked channels.

 What is perhaps less known is that there is a border zone (a couple of nautical miles wide) on the Finnish side of the border and you actually need a special permit if you plan to visit this zone or even just pass thru it without crossing the actual border.
 You can see the location of border zone in this image (the darker blue area with the text “Rajavyöhyke”).
 To get the permit, you must send in an application to the Finnish border control.
-You can find the application form and the addresses where to send the form here.
+You can find the information on the border zone permit here.

 Now with all the official disclaimers in place, let’s visit then Haapasaari and the Gulf of Finland National Park!
 The park stretches from the Haapasaari island to the Finnish-Russian border.
 You can find a map of the park here (note that all the text elements in the picture are actually links and provide very nice information on the destinations)!